dbaber/TicTacToe/design/API.md

 4. I used SQLite as the backend database but that was just a chosen for ease of administration.
 5. I did not write any unit tests for the Game::TicTacToe namespace modules which were based on Games::TicTacToe on CPAN.
+6. I did not end up using or setting win_state_value column in the game board.
+I don't think it would be too much trouble but I am skipping it for now.